 What Does Healthy or Unusual Urine Colour Signify?

-Changes in urine color are one of the first clues in judging hydration, liver function, and upcoming infections.
+Changes in urine colour are one of the first clues in judging hydration, liver function, and upcoming infections.
 A minimal change from pale yellow to dark amber or red may indicate health issues from dehydration to severe medical conditions such as kidney disease.

-Urine color primarily depends on hydration and the concentration of particular excretory wastes.
+Urine colour primarily depends on hydration and the concentration of particular excretory wastes.
 The main pigment, urochrome, which comes from the breakdown of hemoglobin, imparts the characteristic yellow color to urine.
 Here’s what the standard urine colors indicate:

 - Pale Yellow: You are hydrated, and your kidneys function well.